techToy-Studio/symphoni-composer/docs/visual/1-visual-interface.md

 The main components in the visual interface is similar to the [map interface](/docs/map/map-interface), with some small tweaks.

 ### Resizable Timeline
-Because visual track list can get long, the visual timeline is vertically resizable.
+Visual track list can get long, the visual timeline is vertically resizable.
 Simply drag the top of the timeline to resize it.

 ![Resize Timeline](/img/resizetimeline.gif)